Poly-Haven/polyhavenassets/README.md

 ## Installation

-This add-on is meant to be purchased on the [Blender Market](https://blendermarket.com/products/poly-haven-asset-browser) or through [Patreon](https://www.patreon.com/posts/70974704) to support our work making new assets.
-However if you would like to try-before-you-buy, you can also [download it here for free](https://github.com/Poly-Haven/polyhavenassets/releases/latest/download/polyhavenassets_github.zip).
+This add-on is meant to be purchased on [Superhive](https://superhivemarket.com/products/poly-haven-asset-browser) or through [Patreon](https://www.patreon.com/posts/70974704) to support our work making new assets.

-If you like it, please consider [purchasing it](https://blendermarket.com/products/poly-haven-asset-browser) to support our work on future assets :) Everyone tells me $30 is a steal for over 1500 high quality assets.
-By purchasing it, you'll also get **early access to upcoming content** months before everyone else.
+**We are currently running a funding campaign to release the add-on for free for everyone - read more about it here: https://blog.polyhaven.com/liberating-our-blender-add-on/**

 1. Download the ZIP file...
-    * From your [Blender Market account page](https://blendermarket.com/account/orders) if you purchased it there ($30).
+    * From your [Superhive account page](https://superhivemarket.com/account/orders) if you purchased it there ($30).
     * From [this post on Patreon](https://www.patreon.com/posts/blender-asset-70974704) if you support us there ($5/m).
-    * From [the latest release](https://github.com/Poly-Haven/polyhavenassets/releases/latest/download/polyhavenassets_github.zip) on GitHub (free).
-2. Install the zip file from Blender's User Preferences.
+2. Install the zip file from Blender's User Preferences (do not unzip it first).
 3. Enable the add-on.

 For more detailed instructions, please check our [video guide and documentation](https://docs.polyhaven.com/en/guides/blender-addon).

-### Updating:

-To check for a new version of the add-on, simply visit the Preferences and click the *Check now for update* button.
+## Support

+If you need help, please check out the [user guide and documentation](https://docs.polyhaven.com/en/guides/blender-addon) first, then contact us using the link at the bottom of that page.

 ## Usage